-1) Identify clusters containing abnormal traffic: We intend to protect NetFlow from overrunning resources under abnormal traffic.
+1) Identify Clusters Containing Abnormal Traffic: We intend to protect NetFlow from overrunning resources under abnormal traffic.
 So the first objective is to identify clusters containing those abnormal traffic.
 Anomaly detection is an interesting topic for its own sake.
 We are not trying to construct a system to detect anomalies, but protect NetFlow under anomalies by aggregating flows most likely containing those abnormal traffic.
 We have described in Section III-A that we focus on clusters of 11 kinds of combinations.
-Other properties of the clusters that contain abnormal traffic include: first, the number of flows in the clusters is usually large enough to be a problem; second, the size of the flows (the number of packets or bytes) is often much smaller than normal flows; third, some keys other than the fixed value, such as srcIP in DoS attack traffic, dstIP in worm spreading traffic and dstPort in port scan traffic, are often randomly or uniformly distributed.
+Other properties of the clusters that contain abnormal traffic include: 1) the number of flows in the clusters is usually large enough to be a problem; 2) the size of the flows (the number of packets or bytes) is often much smaller than normal flows; and 3) some keys other than the fixed value, such as srcIP in DoS attack traffic, dstIP in worm spreading traffic and dstPort in port scan traffic, are often randomly or uniformly distributed.
 The first objective of flow aggregation is to identify clusters with these properties.

-2) Retain as many key attributes as possible: When we perform flow aggregation, if we merge all flows in the big cluster with a fixed srcIP/dstIP into one metaflow, we only retain one of the key attributes (the fixed srcIP/dstIP) for these flows, and no longer keep track of the other three key attributes.
+2) Retain as Many Key Attributes as Possible: When we perform flow aggregation, if we merge all flows in the big cluster with a fixed srcIP/dstIP into one metaflow, we only retain one of the key attributes (the fixed srcIP/dstIP) for these flows, and no longer keep track of the other three key attributes.
 Merging flows will cause accuracy loss in flow measurement for those key attributes that are not retained.
 If we can find a smaller and more specific cluster in this big cluster, we can retain more key attributes.
-For example, in
+For example, in Fig. 1, cluster A is a big cluster with a fixed srcIP, while cluster B is a smaller and more specific cluster which contains worm spreading traffic from this host.
+If we choose cluster B (worm spreading traffic) instead of cluster A (total traffic) to do aggregation, we keep track of not only the srcIP but also the dstPort.
+We define level 1 (L1) cluster as the biggest cluster which has either the same srcIP or dstIP, such as cluster A, define level 2 (L2) clusters as the clusters which have fixed values in two dimensions, such as cluster B and E, and define level 3 (L3) clusters as the clusters which have fixed values in three dimensions such as cluster D. The higher the level of the clusters chosen for aggregation, the smaller the loss in accuracy.

 Fig. 1.
-An example of clusters.
+Example of clusters.
 N is the number of flows in each cluster.